Shehab-Ayman-1/Info-Manage/README.md

     -   Change The Role From orgRole To User.publicMetadata Custome Role

+    - Fetch The Products Instead Of Bills In The Today Purchase Receipt, And Today Sales Receipt

     -   Think About
         -- Barcode Reader
         -- Print In Small Printer